Bourbon for Good: The Maker’s Mark B Corp Journey

 “The North Star is how do we push flavor boundaries and how do we create an ecosystem where the farming community can [grow] grain that's at the height of flavor and that's also more sustainable,” says Samuels.

-And as Samuels adds, Maker’s Mark is working with “soil scientists to actually prove at the biological level that this more organism-rich soil can push flavor, have a competitive yield, and minimize the impact on nature.”
+Meeting the rigorous benchmarks of this type of certification isn't just a box-ticking exercise.
+Maker's Mark's comprehensive efforts include working with “soil scientists to actually prove at the biological level that this more organism-rich soil can push flavor, have a competitive yield, and minimize the impact on nature," says Samuels.

 This agricultural focus also ties into innovation along the lines of grain-growing practices feeding into future releases of whiskeys, for instance.